HankRoughknuckles/Easing-into-vim/README.md

 Installation instructions:
 --------------------------
 - Navigate to the this repo's folder and run `./install.sh`

+- This will do the following things:
+  - install NeoBundle, a package manager for Vim, will backup your current .vimrc file, and will make a symlink from the repo's vimrc to your computer's `~/.vimrc` path.

 Some things to remember:
 ----------------------